dons20/UIKit-VSCode/.github/ISSUE_TEMPLATE.md

 <!-- BUG REPORT TEMPLATE -->
-Make sure these boxes are checked before submitting your issue.
+Make sure these boxes are checked before (or after) submitting your issue.
 Thank you!

 - [ ] Check that you are running the latest version of Visual Studio Code
 - [ ] Check that you are running the latest version of the snippet plugin (UIkit 3.0 Snippets 1.1.0)